Marpond/Second-semester-exam-topics/SD/Domain modeling.md

 A multiplicity defines how many instances of class A can be associated with one instance of class B.

 ## Attribute or class
-**Attribute**
-An attribute is a logical data value of an object.

 ## Purpose of domain model
 It's a way to describe and model real world entities and the relationships between them.

 ## UML class diagrams
-Used to illustrate classes, interfaces, and their associations.
+Used to illustrate classes, interfaces, and their associations in object oriented systems.
 Used for static object modeling.